Crypto Trading 101: Basics, Mindset & First Steps

 4. How to Read a Basic Crypto Chart

-Uptrends form higher highs and higher lows.
+- Trend — Uptrends form higher highs and higher lows.
 Downtrends form lower highs and lower lows.
-New traders should learn to identify trend before entering a trade.
+Learn to identify trend before entering a trade.

 5. Beginner Risk Management Rules